kirillvy/react-slots/docs/exampledoc4.md

 Name | Type | Description
 --- | --- | ---
-renderAs | `React.ComponentType ⎮ keyof JSX.IntrinsicElements` | Element injected for rendering instead of default.
+renderAs | `React.ComponentType<any> ⎮ keyof JSX.IntrinsicElements` | Element injected for rendering instead of default.
 Any props will have to be compatible.

 ## Component.Slot